Minotauro49/VideoProduction/README.md

 • You will see what you edited on the web app displayed on Sheet1

-• You can navigate to other Sheets bellow to see the amount of equipment are in the inventory
+• You can navigate to other Sheets below to see the amount of equipment are in the inventory